europeana/metis-flink-poc/readme.md

     ```

 ### Prepare configuration properties for the jobs
-- Copy the config.template to config and update all the property files under the config/jobs directory.
+- Copy the `config.template` to `config` directory and update all the property files under the `config/jobs` directory.
 - Create the secret pointing to this newly created directory:
     `kubectl create secret generic jobs-config --from-file=config/jobs`